BuddhaUR

 Quizzes + adaptive practice

 A calm timer with gong or vibration alerts.
-Add reflection notes, then "chat about this session."
-Plus 9 meditation how-to lessons.
+Jot reflection notes, then "chat about this session."
+Your notes feed a private memory that helps the teacher remember what you're working on.

 Start free.
 Go unlimited if you want.